michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.7.1 =
+- Tweaked the style of help tooltips.

 = 3.7.0 - 2015/12/04 =
 - Added the `setMessage()` and `getMessage()` methods to retrieve and modify the framework system messages.
 - Added the 'type' argument for the `collapsible` argument for section definitions which supports `button` to make sections collapsible with a button.